Module 1: Biologics Billing Basics

 - Getting your patients involved in the process.
 Patients can call their insurance companies or ask their company’s benefits manager to intervene on their behalf.
 Finally – and this can be a game changer – some drug manufacturers have programs to help patients afford expensive biologics.
 The more help with PAs, the better!

-The College’s Prior Authorization Toolkit also has a groundbreaking PA appeal-letter generator for specific biologic/disease combinations – and we're constantly adding more biologic letters as new drugs become available.
-Here are a few of our available letters, but check the toolkit for the full list:
+The College’s Prior Authorization Toolkit also has a groundbreaking PA appeal-letter generator for specific biologic/disease combinations – and we’ll be adding new biologic letters as new drugs become available:

 Finally, the Prior Authorization Toolkit includes valuable patient education resources, including articles on how to save money on prescription drugs as well as short videos that explain step therapy, PAs and more.
 An educated patient is an empowered patient!